-From the already well established BRICS (Brazil, Russia, India, China and South Africa) to the less familiar MINTs (Mexico, Indonesia, Nigeria and Turkey), these markets present British companies with the tempting prospect of rapidly growing populations, a growing though under-supplied middle class, a new generation of urban consumers wanting to improve their life style and quality of life, and large national investment projects.
-As Europe remains stagnant, there is the chance for British companies to pin their longer-term success to some of the fastest growing and most exciting markets that the world has ever known.
+From the already well established BRICS (Brazil, Russia, India, China and South Africa) to the less familiar MINTs (Mexico, Indonesia, Nigeria and Turkey), these markets present British companies with the tempting prospect of a new generation of urban consumers wanting to improve their life style and quality of life, and large national investment projects.
+As Europe remains stagnant, here is the chance for British companies to pin their longer-term success to some of the fastest growing and most exciting markets that the world has ever known.

 At the same, these same high-growth markets have a high level of risk, and exporters need to build a risk management programme into their go-to-market strategies.
 Aside from political risk (for example regime change, social and political unrest or unseating of the head-of-state), there are less obvious risks such as economic volatility due to excessive dependence on extractives, raw materials or commodities.
 Many of these countries are ruled by authoritarian regimes, which can make sudden decisions on tariffs, quotas or foreign exchange which can dramatically affect terms of trade.
 Finally there is the important issue of different cultures of business based on age-old traditions, and ethical norms which are very different from our own.
 In particular, one of the highest risks for British companies is dealing with the corruption that is endemic at every level of society, business and government.